Decolo/gitkill/README.md

 8. git mv file_from file_to

    same to those command lines:
      mv file_from file_to
      git rm file_from
      git add file_to

+9. About remote repository
+  add remote repository:
+    git remote add [shortname] [url]